-When employees see that you truly recognize and value their commitment to their work, they’ll be motivated to come into work each day and give it their all.
+When employees see that you recognize and value their commitment to their work, they’ll be motivated to come into work each day and give it their all.
 We all have bad days, but when employees find a supportive and appreciative company culture, it’s rare that they move on.

-Moreover, every employee’s quarterly goals should include some level of professional development and training to ensure we all see progress.
-For example, can I offer career training through a service like Lynda.com or encourage an employee to attend a conference or take outside training to propel them to the next level?
+Moreover, every employee’s quarterly goals should include some level of professional development and training to ensure everyone sees progress.
+For example, you can offer virtual career training through a learning management system, encourage an employee to attend a conference, or supply outside training to propel them to the next level.
 When employees see that an employer is willing to invest in their future, they invest more in the company’s future.

 Rob Reid contributed to the writing and reporting of this article.